crunker99/NMHSS_Analysis/README.md

 ### Project Goals
-- Provide areas for improve at-risk groups
+- Provide areas where facilities can improve in the services they provide at-risk groups

 ### Motivation
 - [Shortages](http://www.samhsa.gov/data/sites/default/files/cbhsq-reports/NMHSS-2018.pdf) of beds designated for mental health treatment in psychiatric and general hospitals